If a parent does not pay

 |Action taken by the Child Maintenance Service||Charge|

 |Lump sum deduction order||£200|

 |Deduction from earnings request or order||£50|

-The service you’re using can take action immediately if the paying parent pays through them.
+The Child Maintenance Service will take action immediately if the paying parent pays through them.

-If the paying parent used the CSA or Child Maintenance Service to calculate child maintenance but pays directly, the receiving parent needs to ask the service to take action.
+If the paying parent used the Child Maintenance Service to calculate child maintenance but pays directly, the receiving parent needs to ask the service to take action.